johndgiese/euler-in-haskell/README.md

-# euler-in-haskell
+# Working through Project Euler using Haskell

-Working through some Project Euler using haskell
+Just a fun way to get familiar with Haskell.